 Jordanston Veterinary Acupuncture & Canine Massage

 From early on in my career I always felt that we could do more for animals with chronic pain than just put them on medication.
-In 2008 I did a veterinary acupuncture course with ABVA [Association of British Veterinary Acupuncturists] and have practiced this alongside conventional medicine.
-I have increasingly enjoyed seeing my acupuncture patients as the effects can be amazing and I also enjoy the chance to get to know the patients really well.
+In 2008 I did a veterinary acupuncture course with ABVA [Association of British Veterinary Acupuncturists] and have practiced this alongside conventional medicine .

 I feel now between acupuncture and massage I have a good set of skills which can be tailor made to suit your dog’s unique issues.
 Some dogs and conditions will suit a combination of massage and acupuncture, others may suit just massage or just acupuncture, but the treatment can be adjusted to suit your dog’s individual needs.